ArdiLim23/DiabeticPrediction/README.md

      * K-Nearest Neighbor (KNN)
      * Support Vector Machine (SVM)
      * Decision Tree
-     * Random Forest
+     * Random Forest (used in deployment)
      * AdaBoost
      * Neural Network
 5. Model Evaluation (using *Accuracy*, *F1 Score*, *Recall* and *Precision*)
+6. Deployment (using Flask and simple html website)

 #### This project is built with:
 1. Python
+2. HTML & CSS
-2. Scikit-Learn
+3. Scikit-Learn
-3. TensorFlow
+4. TensorFlow
-4. Seaborn
+5. Seaborn
-5. Pandas
+6. Pandas
-6. Matplotlib
+7. Matplotlib
-7. Numpy
+8. Numpy
+9. Flask

+### How to use:
+1. Install requirement above
+2. run this in terminal (inside the folder)

+   `set FLASK_APP=app.py`

+   `flask run`
+3. Enter every input value
+4. click "submit"
 #### Dataset Link: https://www.kaggle.com/datasets/andrewmvd/early-diabetes-classification
 ##### Note: some improvement might be useful, for example using hyperparameter tuning methods like *Grid Search* for more optimized results or using cross-validation methods like *K-Fold* for a more convincing result